 7. Attract Job Applicants

-Schema Markup can also be incorporated into job postings to help you attract quality talent.
+You can incorporate Schema Markup into job postings to help attract quality talent.
 By applying Structured Data to your job listing pages, your job posting will be eligible for display among Google’s job search experience results.

-Top listings will be displayed at the top of the SERP.
+Top listings are displayed at the top of the SERP.
 If your listings make the cut, they’ll feature reviews, ratings from past employees, job details, and your company logo.

 8. Improve Your Content Strategy